 The Importance of Prevention and Early Detection in Canine Glaucoma

-Even if your dog isn’t a high-risk breed, it’s smart to include an eye exam during annual wellness visits.
-For high-risk dogs, regular checkups should include ocular exams.
+Even if your dog isn’t a high-risk breed, it’s smart to include an eye exam during a wellness check.
+For high-risk dogs, regular checkups should include eye exams.

 “Your dog depends on you to see what they can’t.
 The smallest signs in their eyes can lead to the biggest difference in their life.”